xlzior/talentspace/README.md

 - React
 - Firebase (Firestore Database, Firebase hosting)

-Due to time constraints, we did not implement an authentication system for applicants and companies.
+For ease of demonstration, we did not implement an authentication system for applicants and companies.
+Hence, you may view both the applicants' and the companies' view.